knowledge-computing/sigspatial-cup-2023/README.md

     - `base_path'` : the root directory of image and mask folder <br>
     - `region_txt_base_path` : the directory of txt files indicating positive and negative samples, named as `train_pos.txt`, `train_neg.txt`, `test.txt` (if exists) <br>
     - `save_res_path`: the directory to the segmentation results <br><br>
-- To train the model, run `python main.py -c configs/config.yml --train`<br>
+- To train, run `python main.py -c configs/config.yml --train`<br>
-- To test the model, run `python main.py -c configs/config.yml --predict_on_test`<br>
+- To test, run `python main.py -c configs/config.yml --predict_on_test`<br>
 - To inference given images, run `python main.py -c configs/config.yml --predict --filefolder IMAGES_DIR_PATH`<br><br>

+---

 ## External Data Resources
 ### Topographic Sink
-Since lakes are defined by open water of some depth, we use the [ArcticDEM](https://data.pgc.umn.edu/elev/dem/setsm/ArcticDEM/mosaic/latest/100m/) to identify the potential locations for supraglacial lakes.
+Since lakes are defined by open water of some depth, we use the [ArcticDEM](https://data.pgc.umn.edu/elev/dem/setsm/ArcticDEM/mosaic/latest/100m/) to identify the potential locations for lakes.
 We generate topographic sinks to postprocess the model output.
 You can download the file [HERE](https://drive.google.com/file/d/1ZFti7I1OaInSv7wicis-acln5-y__e6p/view?usp=drive_link).

 The process of generating topographic sinks from ArcticDEM has two steps.
 First, we employ the open-source WhiteboxToolsTM library to fill the depressions in the ArcticDEM and eliminate flat areas.
 Second, we generate topographic sinks by subtracting the output of the first step from the original ArcticDEM.
 Locations, where the subtraction results yield values smaller than zero, represent the topographic sinks.